rhsajib/real-time-chat-app/README.md

 # Real Time Chat Application (FARM Stack Project)

 This FARM (FastAPI, React, and MongoDB) project is a full-stack web application that combines the power of FastAPI for the backend, React for the frontend, and MongoDB for data storage.
-The project includes various features, such as JWT authentication, validation in bosth client side and server side, real-time chat with WebSocket integration, separate collections for private and group chat, and Docker configurations for both backend and frontend.
+The project includes various features, such as JWT authentication, email verification, field validation in both client side and server side, real-time chat with WebSocket integration, separate collections for private and group chat, and Docker configurations for both backend and frontend.

 ## Table of Contents